Aggressive training brings increases in muscular size, strength, and endurance

 Periodization eBook-5th Edition

 Continual monitoring of the training process is an often overlooked but essential part of implementing a periodized strength training plan.
 Monitoring the athlete�s progress allows the coach to determine whether the goals of the training plan are being achieved.
 The following steps will allow the coach to conceptualize, design, and implement a periodized strength training regimen.

-Tapering and Peaking for Optimal Performance
+Tapering and Peaking for Optimal Performance eBook

-Developing Speed eBook
+Developing the Core eBook

 Endurance athletes often believe the more they train, the better the results.
 But according to the NSCA’s Ben Reuter, recovery time is just as important when developing an effective endurance training program.